johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2022-06-21-azure-container-apps-pubsub/index.md

 1. We're creating an Azure storage account.
 2. We're creating an Azure Service Bus and a topic under it named `'weather-forecasts'`.
-3. Underneath our managed environment, we're creating a statestore (using the storage account) which is the Azure equivalent of our `statestore.yml`, but using Azure components.
+3. Underneath our managed environment, we're creating a statestore (using the storage account) which is the Azure equivalent of our `statestore.yml`, but using Azure storage.
-4. Also underneath our managed environment, we're creating a pubsub (using the service bus) which is the Azure equivalent of our `pubsub.yml`, but using Azure components.
+4. Also underneath our managed environment, we're creating a pubsub (using the service bus) which is the Azure equivalent of our `pubsub.yml`, but using our Azure ServiceBus.

 ### No declarative pubsub subscription support